MimirCompany/.github/profile/README.md

 ![Mímir Logo ><](https://github.com/MimirCompany/.github/blob/main/files/dark-mimir-icon.png)

 # MÍMIR HUB SOFTWARE FACTORY

+---

+### Mímir Hub Software Factory: Smart Solutions on Software and Data

 Mímir Hub Software Factory is an agile technological company on smart solutions.

----

 ## ABOUT US
 As an agile company, we develop the best possible software and data solutions to allow our customers to accomplish their business goals.